otrv4/otrv4/otrv4.md

 The network model provides in-order delivery of messages, but some messages may not be delivered.

+OTRv4 does not protect against an active attacker performing Denial of Service attacks to reduce availability.

 ## Security Properties

 In an OTRv4 conversation, both sides can verify the identity of the other